Albemarle-Charlottesville Regional Jail Inmate Phone & Email

 Who should I contact if I’m having difficulty receiving collect calls from the jail or prison?

-If you are having difficulties receiving collect calls from the Albemarle-Charlottesville Regional Jail contact your own phone service.
-Keep in mind that your land line service provider is not the same as your sell service provider.
+If you are having difficulties receiving collect calls from the Albemarle-Charlottesville Regional Jail contact your own personal phone service.
+Keep in mind that your land line service provider is not the same as your cell phone service provider.

 How much does it cost for an inmate in the Albemarle-Charlottesville Regional Jail to call me?